This post is part of an ongoing series of Rangers introductions. See An index to all Rangers covered on this blog for more details.

 Who Are You?

 I was born in Basel Switzerland, grew up in Johannesburg South-Africa and am now finding my feet in Vancouver Canada.
 I started my IT career by sheer coincidence in the early 1980’s during my Electrical Engineering studies, focusing on the BTOS/CTOS operating systems until I moved over primarily to Microsoft technologies in the early 90’s.
 Since then my passion has been to investigate, research and evangelize technology, best practices and striving for simplicity and maintainability in software engineering.
 Apart from writing books such as ".NET Enterprise Solutions ...
 Best Practices” , “.NET Enterprise Solutions … Interoperability for the Connoisseur” and “Software Engineers on their way to Pluto”, my varied and extreme interests include scuba diving, cycling, science fiction, Star Wars, astronomy and most importantly my family.
-I am blessed with 3 boys (Thorsten-11, Jacques-14 and Alexander-18), an awesome wife and a phenomenal career.
+I am blessed with 3 boys (Thorsten-11, Jacques-14 and Alexander-18 as at 2010), an awesome wife and a phenomenal career.

 … spot me in the early 80’s enjoying the army days in Switzerland :)